christophersanborn/how.bitshares.works/docs/user_guide/ledger_nano.rst

 Securing BitShares with Ledger Nano
 ***********************************

 Your BitShares account can be secured by a `Ledger Nano S hardware wallet <https://shop.ledger.com/products/ledger-nano-s>`_.
 Hardware wallets secure crypto assets by protecting private keys.
-Transaction signing occurs on the hardware device itself, rather than on a host computer, isolating keys from exposure to malware or other threats.
+With a hardware wallet-secured account, transaction signing occurs on the hardware device itself, rather than on a host computer, isolating keys from exposure to malware or other threats.

+This tutorial explains how to create a new BitShares account and set its Active and Owner authorities to keys managed by the Ledger Nano S hardware wallet, using the *BitShares App for Ledger Nano S* and a companion GUI app called *SimpleGUIWallet*.

 .. contents:: **Contents:**
     :depth: 2